Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Experiments

 In this section, we employ the LLM-as-a-Judge framework to directly evaluate the creativity and coherence of texts generated using min-$p$, top-$p$, and top-H sampling strategies.
 Following the evaluation setup proposed in~\citep{nguyen2024turning}, we use three open-ended prompts designed to elicit creative storytelling on diverse topics.
 We generate responses using three different models: {LLaMA3.1-8B-Instruct}, {Qwen2.5-3B}, and {Phi3-Mini-4k-Instruct}, each evaluated across three different temperature settings.
 The top-$p$ and min-$p$ sampling methods serve as baselines for comparison.
 The prompts used are closely aligned with those in~\citep{nguyen2024turning} and are listed in Appendix~\ref{prompts-judge}.
 We use GPT-4o \citep{openai2024gpt4o} as the judge model to assess the outputs, which scores the responses based on creativity and coherence using the evaluation prompt detailed in Appendix \ref{prompts-judge}.

 For each evaluation, the outputs of the three sampling strategies are randomly shuffled to mitigate positional bias.
 The scores are then extracted from the GPT-4o evaluation responses.
 To reduce the impact of randomness and noise, each experimental configuration, defined by model, temperature, prompt, and sampling strategy, is \textbf{repeated five times}, and the average score is reported.
 The results for {LLaMA3.1-8B-Instruct} are presented in Table~\ref{tab:llm_judge}.
 The results in Table~\ref{tab:llm_judge} reveal a consistent trend: At lower temperatures, top-H produces outputs with significantly higher creativity, originality, and coherence compared to min-$p$ and top-$p$ sampling methods in all three prompts.
-As the \(\textit{T}\) increases, the top-$p$ sampling suffers a marked decline in coherence, often generating fragmented and incoherent text.
+As \(\textit{T}\) increases, the top-$p$ sampling suffers a marked decline in coherence, often generating fragmented and incoherent text.
 This degradation stems from top-$p$'s lack of awareness of the model's confidence, as it truncates the distribution based purely on cumulative probability without accounting for distributional entropy.

 In contrast, min-$p$ and top-H maintain stronger coherence at higher temperatures by adaptively limiting their sampling pools based on model confidence.
 Among the two, top-H consistently outperforms min-$p$ in both creativity and coherence.
 This is attributed to top-H's direct control over the entropy of the selected token set, allowing it to modulate randomness in alignment with the model's uncertainty.
-Additional LLM-as-a-Judge results supporting these conclusions are provided in Table~\ref{tab:llm_judge_append} in the Appendix, covering evaluations on the {Qwen2.5} and {Phi-3-Mini} models.
+Additional LLM-as-a-Judge results supporting these conclusions are provided in Table~\ref{tab:llm_judge_append} in the Appendix, which covers the evaluations on the {Qwen2.5} and {Phi-3-Mini} models.

-In Appendix \ref{more_results}, we present additional results and discussions on top-H, including its \textbf{computational cost and overhead}, \textbf{evaluations with a larger 70B model}, and \textbf{human evaluation} of creativity and coherence across different sampling techniques.
+In Appendix \ref{more_results}, we present additional results and discussions on top-H, including \textbf{evaluations with a larger 70B model}, \textbf{human evaluation} of creativity and coherence across different sampling techniques, and \textbf{comparison of top-H to Mirostat method}.